thehui87/Learning-Godot/tutorial_singletons.md

 ### Scene Switcher

 This short tutorial will explain how to make a scene switcher by using autoload.
-First download the template from here:[autoload.zip](media/autoload.zip), then open it.
+First download the template from here: [autoload.zip](media/autoload.zip), then open it.

 Two scenes are present, scene_a.scn and scene_b.scn on an otherwise empty project.
 Each are identical and contain a button connected to a callback for going to the opposite scene.
 When the project runs, it starts n scene_a.scn.
 However, this does nothing and pressing the button does not work.